6 mobile gaming scams and how to avoid them

 There are risks involved in mobile gaming.
 But you can avoid the scammers.
 It just requires recognising the most common mobile gaming scams and taking the necessary steps to avoid them.

 Here's a look at some of the more common traps cyberthieves set, when trying to scam mobile gamers, and the steps you can take to thwart their efforts.

 It’s not a very subtle attack, but credential stuffing is one of the more common ways that cybercriminals can gain access to your online gaming accounts.

-In this attack, scammers use password and username combinations that have already been stolen in data breaches and made available on the dark web.
-They then use automated software that enters these combinations into gaming sites such as Steam, Blizzard, or HumbleBumble.
+In this attack, scammers use password and username combinations that have already been exposed in data breaches and made available on the dark web.
+They then use automated software that enters these combinations into most of the bigger and better-known gaming sites.

 Why?
-When hackers do gain access to gamers’ accounts, they can steal their credit card information and personally identifiable information.
+When hackers do gain access to gamers’ accounts, they can steal their credit card information and personal information.
 With this information, they can run up fraudulent purchases on victims’ credit cards.
-Scammers might also steal the weapons, armors, and upgrades that gamers have earned, goodies that these thieves can then sell on the dark web to others.
+Scammers might also steal the weapons, armours, and upgrades that gamers have earned, goodies that these cyberthieves can then sell on the dark web to others.